 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, 'Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?'
 Then I will tell them plainly, 'I never knew you.
 Away from me, you evildoers!'"
 (Matt.
 7:21-23)

-Some sectarian philosophies picture heaven as people relaxing in their lawn chairs with a lion sitting next to them - enjoying life sipping lemonade in the shade with God nowhere in sight.
+Still other institutions have depicted heaven as people relaxing in their lawn chairs enjoying life sipping lemonade in the shade with God nowhere in sight.

 These teachings have nothing to do with what Jesus taught.
 They have nothing to do with love of God and serving God - the essence of Jesus' teachings.